Temporary Rental Versus Long-term Rental Contracts

 Temporary versus the traditional long-term rental

-Temporary rentals have been around for many years, but they have exploded recently mostly due to the tightening of rental laws for the traditional long-term rental contract, and in particular for the change of law last year (2023) which requires the property owner to pay the estate agency fee (honorarios).
+Temporary rentals have been around for many years, but they have exploded recently mostly due to the tightening of rental laws for the traditional long-term rental contract, and in particular for the change of law in 2023 which requires the property owner to pay the estate agency fee (honorarios).

 The different types of rental contracts